English

 AP ENGLISH LANGUAGE - GRADE 11

-Prerequisites: Minimum B- in the 1st semester and 3rd quarter of English 2H or minimum A- in the 1st semester and 3rd quarter of English 2.
+Prerequisites: Minimum B in the first semester and third quarter of English 2H or minimum A in the first semester and third quarter of English 2.
 Transfer students must pass a placement test.

 This course is designed in accordance with the annual College Board Course Description for Advanced Placement English Language and Composition.
-It is a year-long course designed to mirror a freshman-level college writing course.
+Stemming from the sacramental worldview, it is a year-long course designed to mirror a freshman-level college writing course.
 This course continues an exhaustive practice in analysis of selected challenging works of non-fiction.
 Students will learn to recognize and analyze form, content, and style and to master their control of both using and deciphering language, style, and diction in writing.
 It emphasizes critical thinking, writing, vocabulary development, grammatical accuracy and research techniques.
 Students will employ their skills in several types of writing: expository, analytical, journaling, letters, personal essays, persuasion and argumentation.

-- Homework Expectation: 3-4 hours per week, can include weekends & breaks
+- Homework Expectation: 45 to 60 minutes per day, can include weekends and breaks

 - Summer Assignment Required: Due on 1st day of class